-The council, working in partnership with East Herts Council and APCOA Parking Services, is responsible for the enforcement of parking restrictions in the borough.
+The council, work in partnership with East Herts Council and APCOA Parking Services, who are responsible for the enforcement of parking restrictions in the borough.

 Our aims are to:

 - Benefit pedestrians, cyclists, bus passengers as well as other drivers by reducing the amount of illegal and inconsiderate parking in the town.

 - Improve the street environment for those who visit, live or work in the town.

 - Reduce congestion by controlling the parking of vehicles on street.